Reading Really Matters!

 We have a wide selection of fiction and non fiction home/ school reading books as well as well stocked libraries in every classroom.
 All children, as soon as they are ready, have an ability matched Oxford Reading Tree scheme book and a self chosen library book to read both in school and at home for practise.

-Reading is promoted and celebrated throughout the life of school; EYFS ‘Open House’, half termly reading assemblies, ‘Reader of the Month’ assemblies, regular book quizzes are just some of the ways in which we achieve this.
+Reading is promoted and celebrated throughout the life of school; EYFS ‘Open House’, half termly reading assemblies where 'wider reader' and 'regular reader' awards are given as well as certificates for those who have moved to the next stage of their reading, ‘Reader of the Month’ assemblies, regular book quizzes and a book fair are just some of the ways in which we achieve this.

 Please see our reading policy for further information.